 Customer service is the lifeblood of your long-term conversion success.
 When customers don’t feel they can rely on you to solve problems, they will move away and never return.
-So, your customer service strategy is paramount in the relationships you build with shoppers.
+Consider offering customer service via live chat to help.

-One of the reasons shoppers leave your store before making a purchase is because the checkout experience is over-complicated.
-If you don’t streamline the shopping cart flow and your customers become even slightly irritated at the last minute, your eCommerce conversion rate will take a huge hit.
+One of the reasons shoppers leave your store before making a purchase is because the checkout process is over-complicated.
+If you don’t streamline the shopping cart flow and your customers become even slightly irritated at the last minute, your ecommerce conversion rate will take a huge hit.
 So, make create a checkout experience that is simple, quick, and user-friendly.

 The checkout flow needs only four steps:

 That’s it!
-And, the fewer pages you can make this happen on, the better -- just keep it simple.
+And, the fewer checkout pages you can make this happen on, the better — just keep it simple.

 We highly recommend transactional emails to increase the lifetime value of your customers.
 For example, you can recommend products based on what the customer has purchased in the past or send discount codes to lure repeat orders.
-Alternatively, you can use email to ask for reviews from satisfied customers.
+While you’re at it, you can use email to ask for customer reviews.

 There are so many online stores out there selling junk that consumers are naturally untrusting.
 And, there’s nobody better to prove your trustworthiness than other customers.
 Use social proof (like product reviews and testimonials) and other user-generated content to earn the trust of brand-new site visitors.

-- Allow users to post reviews on product pages.
-Even negative reviews are valuable as they give you, the store owner, and idea what products you shouldn’t sell.
-Positive reviews entice more sales.
+Allow users to post reviews on product pages.
+Even negative reviews are valuable as they give you, the store owner, an idea of which products you shouldn’t sell.
+Positive reviews, of course, entice more sales.

-- Run UGC campaigns on social media.
+Run user-generated content (UGC) campaigns on social media.
 For example, ask customers to share images of your products on Instagram with a hashtag and display their content on your homepage or individual product pages.

-When your customers read what others have to say, they’re more likely to trust it than they are sales copy.
-Plus, more content can help your search ranking, which is another way to improve your eCommerce conversion rate.
+Other customers’ advice, questions, and testimonials are more persuasive than sales copy.
+Plus, more content can help your search ranking, which is another way to improve your ecommerce conversion rate.

-Modern consumers are so accustomed to free shipping and returns while online shopping that they cringe at the thought of being asked to pay even a few dollars.
+Modern consumers are so accustomed to free shipping and returns while online shopping that they cringe at paying even a few dollars.
 Plus, they don’t want to be surprised by additional charges when it comes time to check out.
-So, try to offer free shipping whenever possible.
+So, try to offer free shipping and return policies whenever possible.

 This doesn’t necessarily mean that you have to pay all the shipping and handling out of pocket.
 Instead, you can compound shipping costs into the product price and offer free shipping on orders over a certain amount.
 And, if it’s fair, you might be able to offer bulk pricing discounts on certain products, which is another enticing offer.

-If a customer first visits your site from a PC then later finds that it’s not accessible from their mobile device (or vice versa), it can kill your sales.
-So, you need to be mindful about your traffic sources and cater to everyone who visits your site.
+If a customer first visits your site from a PC and then later finds that it’s not accessible from their mobile device (or vice versa), it can kill your sales.
+So, you need to be mindful of your traffic sources and cater to everyone who visits your site.